 Many beginners misunderstand complex systems not because they lack intelligence or effort, but because these systems operate differently from the environments people typically learn in.
+In structured learning environments, outcomes are explained, feedback is clear, and progress feels linear.
+Complex systems, however, behave in ways that defy these expectations.
 Outcomes appear without explanation.
 Feedback is noisy.
 Results feel emotionally meaningful long before they carry any statistical meaning.
+This mismatch between expectation and reality is the root of most confusion.

 Why Early Success Feels Like Learning